 • Work in high or low temperatures since HVAC systems are usually outdoors.

-• Work evenings, weekends and overtime throughout peak demand.
+• Work evenings, weekends and overtime around peak demand.

-A stubborn falsehood about HVAC is that it’s a blue-collar career.
+A common misconception about learning HVAC is that it’s a blue-collar career.
 In truth, you'll need distinct skills, specialized education and periodic recertification.

 It’s a great career choice if you want to:

-• Avoid a lot of student debt.
+• Avoid large amounts of student debt.

-• Have job security because the HVAC industry can't be outsourced.
+• Have job security since HVAC positions can't be outsourced.

 • Gain the experience you need to start your own successful business.